Invasion of Kagera: Background

 In reality, since May, Ugandan troops and military equipment had been shifted towards the border at Amin's direction and in violation of the Mogadishu Agreement.
-Only one Tanzanian company was near the border region and Obote's irregular troops were in a refugee camp.
+Only one Tanzanian company was near the border region, and Obote's irregular troops were in a refugee camp.
 In July, Brigadier Yusuf Himid of the Tanzania People's Defence Force (TPDF) warned Uganda to cease its "repeated provocations" against Tanzania.
 As tensions with Tanzania increased, a number of Amin's high-ranking military commanders began to advocate war with the neighbouring state.
 They were opposed by other Ugandan generals who argued that Uganda Army was not ready for an open conflict.
-Though desiring to annexe part of Tanzania for some time, Amin initially sided with the more cautious commanders.
+Though he had desired to annex part of Tanzania for some time, Amin initially sided with the more cautious commanders.

 In August Amin dispatched squads of security agents to eliminate a battalion planning to mutiny in favour of Adrisi.
-The battalion was tipped off to the attack and managed to ambush and kill Amin's forces.
+The battalion was tipped off to the attack, and managed to ambush and kill Amin's forces.
 By early October, several mutinies had reportedly broken out across Uganda.
 Parts of the Suicide Battalion (Note: Also known as "Masaka Battalion", and by several other official as well as unofficial names.) revolted at Bondo, while other uprisings took place in Tororo, Masaka, Mbarara, Mutukula, and Kampala, where Amin was allegedly ambushed and almost killed by revolting soldiers.
 The revolts were defeated by troops loyal to Amin, but many mutineers managed to flee, while unrest and confusion spread in the Uganda Army.